matty-plumski/MattsResBazSite/content/post/sensitive.md

 This is the second survey the participant will take.
 You don’t need to add all the questions yet, we’re just setting it up now so we can get its link.
 ![](https://i.imgur.com/jOuv4QW.png)

 1. Create a survey. *(New to Qualtrics?
-Here’s their basic documentation on creating a survey.)
+[Here’s their introductory "base camp" for creating a research survey](https://basecamp.qualtrics.com/page/learn-to-use-qualtrics-research-core).)
 You can add questions now or do it later.*

-2. Click the Survey Flow button at the top of the survey.
+2. Click the `Survey Flow` button at the top of the survey.

-3. Add a new element, and choose Embedded Data as the type, and name the field ID - it’ll look like the image below.
+3. Add a new element, and choose `Embedded Data` as the type, and name the field ID - it’ll look like the image below.
 This is where the value passed from the screener survey will be stored.

  ![](https://i.imgur.com/oPoqoaK.png)
 ![](https://i.imgur.com/gn9vRAJ.png)

-Click the `Move` link and drag this Embedded Data flow element above, but on the same hierarchical level, as the Default Question Block.
+Click the `Move` link and drag this `Embedded Data` flow element above, but on the same hierarchical level, as the Default Question Block.
 We like it to be first so any future logic in our survey won’t skip over it.
 After you move it, the two blocks will look like this:

 ![](https://i.imgur.com/KEzxA7b.png)![]